Previous topic

 stimList = [mySimpleImageStim, myTextStim]

-# draw stim list items & capture everything (slow):
+# draw stim list items & capture (slow; see EXP log for times):

 screenshot = visual.BufferImageStim(myWin, stim=stimList)